DJTB/jisho2json/README.md

 A simple chrome extension to copy a clicked [Jisho.org](http://jisho.org) entry as stringified JSON.

 Copies to the clipboard for easy pasting into your wordlist.
-I'll be working on a simple conversion script soon to import a wordlist in this format as Anki flashcards.

 Copy all these files into a folder, then visit [chrome://extensions](chrome://extensions) in the address bar of your Chrome browser.
 Choose "Load Unpacked Extension" and select the folder.
 The extension is only active on jisho.org domain.

+Next up, I'll be working on a simple conversion script to import a wordlist following this format as Anki flashcards.

 #### Sample output
 ```json